How to Link the Three Financial Statements (Explained)

 "Walk me through how the three financial statements link together" is the single most common technical screening question in investment banking interviews.
 It appears in first-round phone screens, in-person interviews, and even coffee chats with junior bankers.

-This question isn't asked because it's the most complex topic in finance—it's asked because it tests whether you understand the fundamental mechanics of how businesses operate financially.
-If you can't explain this clearly, interviewers assume you lack the basic foundation needed for financial modeling and deal work.
+This question is not asked because it is the most complex topic in finance.
+It is asked because it tests whether you understand the fundamental mechanics of how businesses operate financially.
+If you cannot explain this clearly, interviewers assume you lack the basic foundation needed for financial modeling and deal work.

 The question tests: